Dream Jobs Around The World (And How to Find Yours)

 Teachers are in high demand, with many institutions struggling to recruit qualified candidates.
 That said, teaching is clearly still an appealing career choice across the globe, with many people likely attracted to the profession by the opportunity to make a genuine difference to students and local communities (not to mention the long holidays).

 Again, teaching is a versatile career.
-Some teachers specialise in certain subjects, for example, while there’s an opportunity to work with different age groups depending on the type of institution you work in (such as primary or secondary school).
+Some teachers specialize in certain subjects, for example, while there’s an opportunity to work with different age groups depending on the type of institution you work in (such as primary or secondary school).
 As a teacher, you can hope to earn an average salary of around £34,000 in the UK (or $66,000 in the U.S.).

 Tips for becoming a teacher: